 Additional floor level surveyed was captured as part of this flood investigation.
-This was required as the model area has increased, the flood results have changed and there have been additional dwellings constructed since the previous floor level survey was completed.
+This was required as missing data was identified, the flood results have changed and there have been additional dwellings constructed since the previous floor level survey was completed.
 At the start of the project Cardno received 1,369 data points for floor levels.
 One floor level data point was removed at 1-7 Simpsons Lane as this building has been removed.